fwd-wp/luma-core/readme.txt

 GNU General Public License for more details.

-Twenty Luma-Core is derived from Seedlet, (C) 2020 Automattic, Inc.
+Luma-Core is derived from Seedlet, (C) 2020 Automattic, Inc.

-Twenty Luma-Core is also based on:
+Luma-Core is also based on:

 Twenty Nineteen.
 2018-2025 WordPress.org
 Twenty Nineteen is distributed under the terms of the GNU GPL v2 or later.